ken-okabe/vanfs/README-howFP.md

     putStrLn "world!"
 ```

+ `do`  notation is a syntactic sugar in Haskell that offers a more concise and expressive way to write sequences of operations.
+The corresponding unadorned expression is as shown below:

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images4/main/haskell.svg">

 ```haskell
 main = putStrLn "Hello" >> putStrLn "world!"
 ```

-Not too far code in JavaScript
+This is called  **IO monad** , and conceptually, not too far code in JavaScript would be:

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/javascript.svg">